-In July of 2006, JMediaManager publicly released his personal AniDB client, AniDB Monitor giving AniDB members the ability to automatically hash their files for comparison, add them to their AniDB Mylist and allowed users to update their episode watched states with ease.
+In July of 2006, lwerndly publicly released his personal AniDB client, AniDB Monitor giving AniDB members the ability to automatically hash their files for comparison, add them to their AniDB Mylist and allowed users to update their episode watched states with ease.
 Development on predecessor however halted shortly after AniDB Monitor’s initial release having reached the initial goals of the program.
 Development on AniDB Monitor would remain dormant until 2008 when a user on the MediaPortal forums announced they had begun working on an anime plugin simply known as My Anime.
-Demand for such a plugin to allow users to view and watch their anime collection was high and many users followed development on the plugin, however for unknown reasons the original developer abandoned the project to the dismay of many and once again the MediaPortal community was left without a suitable anime plugin.
-JMediaManager, who had also been following the development of the plugin announced he was going to develop his own plugin and using AniDB Monitor as a base was able to quickly produce a release.
+Demand for such a plugin to allow users to view and watch their anime collection was high and many users followed development on the plugin, however for unknown reasons the original developer abandoned the project to the dismay of many and once again the MediaPortal community was left without a suitable anime plugin. lwerndly, who had also been following the development of the plugin announced he was going to develop his own plugin and using AniDB Monitor as a base was able to quickly produce a release.
 On February 13th, 2008 the MediaPortal plugin My Anime was released to the public, this also signified the start of what would later become the JMM Suite.

-As development continued on My Anime 2 and the plugin became more and more popular, it started becoming more of a collection manager instead of a content consumer.
-Additionally, the ability to have access to this collection outside of MediaPortal was becoming more requested as users wanted a database that didn't rely on MediaPortal.
-At the time, there was no centralized database so developing a plugin for another program or even a standalone program would require it’s own database.
-To avoid this and to allow any program or plugin access to the database, it was decided that all server functionality would be moved out of My Anime 3 and into it’s own program.
+As development continued on My Anime 2 and the plugin became more and more popular, the focus started to shift from a collection manager to a content consumer.
+Additionally, the ability to have access to a user's anime collection outside of MediaPortal was becoming more requested as users wanted a database that didn't rely on MediaPortal.
+At the time, there was no centralized database so developing a plugin for another program or even a standalone program would require it’s own database and a way to share data between the two.
+To avoid this and to allow any program or plugin access to the database, it was decided that all server functionality would be moved out of My Anime 3 and into it’s own then unnamed program.
 However with the project now growing, a new name to encompass the current My Anime 2 plugin and the then unnamed server program was needed, the name Otaku Media Manager was selected and development on the standalone server program pressed forward.